 Digital storytelling at the University of Brighton

-Digital storytelling is the term for a process that helps inexperienced storytellers create and share a short film about their own world, issues and ideas.
+Digital storytelling is the term for a process that helps people to create and share a short film about their own world, issues and ideas.

 The technique has been used with diverse groups to help people develop tell-able stories from complex thoughts.
 It can help those with difficult challenges in their lives to develop a new voice, or help the elderly share memories.
 Equally, it can help teachers and researchers break down complicated projects into a succinct, engaging communication.